puzzlef/pagerank-cuda-block-adjust-launch/README.md

 Comparing various launch configs for **CUDA block-per-vertex** based PageRank ([pull], [CSR]).

-This branch uses a simple pagerank-loop kernel which runs on GPU instead.
-Results indicate this is **slower** than pagerank-loop on the CPU ([static]).
+This branch calculates contribution in pagerank-block kernel, instead of calculating it separately with a multiply kernel.
+The pagerank-loop is handled by a single GPU thread (instead of CPU).
+Results indicate this is on average **slower** than using a separate multiply kernel ([dynamic]).

 All outputs are saved in [out](out/).
 The input data used for this experiment is available at ["graphs"] (for small ones), and the [SuiteSparse Matrix Collection].